 “Yes,” I told him.
 “Good,” he replied with a smile.

-The president navigated the course expertly, following the cart-path rules of golfing etiquette.
+The president navigated the course expertly, following the cart-path rules of golfing decorum.
 He dutifully stopped and pulled to the side as golfers addressed their balls.
-He pulled up to several tee boxes, got out of his cart and socialized.
+He pulled up to several tee boxes, got out of his cart, and socialized.

-The man was as genuine as they come, and for the rest of President Bush’s life, I was a big fan.
+The man was as genuine as they come, and for the rest of his life, I was a big fan.

-Shortly after 3:30 p.m., a bright light pierced through the distant haze.
-Soon we could hear the low roar of the train as it approached.
+Shortly after 3:30 p.m. on December 6, 2018, the day that President Bush’s funeral train brought him to his final resting place in College Station, a bright light pierced through the distant haze.
+Soon the assembled throng could hear the rumble of the railroad engines as they neared.
 A murmur of excitement sprang forth from the crowd.

-Panning along the tracks, Nancy came into camera’s view first with her left arm already raised in a salute.
-Both before and during her time as an astronaut, Nancy also served in the U.S. Army, retiring at the rank of colonel.
+Panning slowly back along the tracks, my wife first came into the camera’s view.
+Her right arm was already raised at that distinct angle which represents a military salute.
+Both before and during her time as an astronaut, Nancy also served in the United States Army.
+She retired at the rank of colonel.

-With my wife at attention, Locomotive UP4141, named in honor of President Bush and dedicated at ceremonies at the Bush Library in 2005, glided into the shot.
+With my wife at attention, Locomotive UP4141, named in honor of the president and dedicated at ceremonies at the Bush Library in 2005, glided into my shot.

-According to members of the president’s staff, he had personally requested—as far back as 2009—that, at the time of his death, his body be brought to its final resting place in College Station by train.
+According to members of the president’s staff, he had personally requested—as far back as 2009—that at the time of his death his body be transported to its final resting place in College Station by train.

 In his remarks at the Bush Library during the Engine 4141 dedication, the president had fondly remembered traveling by train in his childhood and that a train had transported him to active military service during World War II.

-Also, during both his successful and unsuccessful runs for the presidency, Bush had intermittently conducted what used to be called “whistle-stop” campaigning, not surprising for a man of the people.
+During both his successful and unsuccessful runs for the presidency, Bush also had intermittently conducted what used to be called “whistle-stop” campaigning by train, not surprising for a man of the people.

 The Bush funeral train was the first for a former president since Dwight Eisenhower’s remains were carried from Washington to his final resting place in Abilene, Kansas, in 1969.

 Six other presidents, beginning with Abraham Lincoln, were also transported to burial by train.
-The U.S. military had constructed a special presidential rail car for his use during the Civil War.
-It was completed in February of 1865, just two months before his assassination and was used just once, to carry Lincoln to his burial in Springfield, Illinois.
+The U.S. military had constructed a special presidential rail car for Lincoln’s use during the Civil War.
+It was completed in February of 1865, just two months before his assassination, and used just once, to carry Lincoln to burial in his hometown of Springfield, Illinois.

-It was only in review of my video that I caught a glimpse of the special baggage car which had been outfitted to carry President Bush’s remains.
+It was only in review of my video after the Bush railway procession that I caught a glimpse of the special baggage car which had been outfitted to carry the president to College Station.

 Full-length windows on either side of the car gave onlookers a chance to see his casket draped with an American flag.